GerryOnGithub/Memory-management-in-Cplusplus/README.md

 [I'm not saying copy this exact design for your game: it's just an illustration.
 Caveat emptor.]

 Well, there you have it.
 Follow these rules and you can tell your (programming) friends: "Real programmers don't need garbage collectors!"

-It's a pretty big deal - memory leaks are one of the main reasons people fear and avoid C++.